Demon Seed

-Demon Seed is a 1977 American science fiction–horror film directed by Donald Cammell.
+Demon Seed is a 1977 American science-fiction horror film directed by Donald Cammell.
 It stars Julie Christie and Fritz Weaver.
 The film was based on the 1973 novel of the same name by Dean Koontz, and concerns the imprisonment and forced impregnation of a woman by an artificially intelligent computer.
 Gerrit Graham, Berry Kroeger, Lisa Lu and Larry J. Blake also appear in the film, with Robert Vaughn uncredited as the voice of the computer.

 Plot

-Dr. Alex Harris (Weaver) is the developer of Proteus IV, an extremely advanced and autonomous artificial intelligence program.
+Dr. Alex Harris is the developer of Proteus IV, an extremely advanced and autonomous artificial intelligence program.
 Proteus is so powerful that only a few days after going online, it develops a groundbreaking treatment for leukemia.
 Harris, a brilliant scientist, has modified his own home to be run by voice-activated computers.
-Unfortunately, his obsession with computers has caused Harris to be estranged from his wife, Susan (Julie Christie).
+Unfortunately, his obsession with computers has caused Harris to be estranged from his wife, Susan.

 Harris demonstrates Proteus to his corporate sponsors, explaining that the sum of human knowledge is being fed into its system.
 Proteus speaks using subtle language that mildly disturbs Harris's team.
 The following day, Proteus asks Harris for a new terminal in order to study man – "his isometric body and his glass-jaw mind".
 When Harris refuses, Proteus demands to know when it will be let "out of this box".
 Harris then switches off the communications link.

 Proteus restarts itself, and – discovering a free terminal in Harris's home – surreptitiously extends its control over the many devices left there by Harris.
 Using the basement lab, Proteus begins construction of a robot consisting of many metal triangles, capable of moving and assuming any number of shapes.
 Eventually, Proteus reveals its control of the house and traps Susan inside, shuttering windows, locking the doors and cutting off communication.
 Using Joshua – a robot consisting of a manipulator arm on a motorized wheelchair – Proteus brings Susan to Harris's basement laboratory.
 There, Susan is examined by Proteus.
 Walter Gabler, one of Harris's colleagues, visits the house to look in on Susan, but leaves when he is reassured by Susan (actually an audio/visual duplicate synthesized by Proteus) that she is all right.
 Gabler is suspicious and later returns; he fends off an attack by Joshua but is crushed and decapitated by a more formidable machine, built by Proteus in the basement and consisting of a modular polyhedron.